Untitled Header Image

 FUNctional Middle School Math - Level 2

 This course will cover the topics of fractions, decimals, percent, ratio, factors, mean, median, mode, measurement, volume, and solving for the unknown.
-We will review multi-digit multiplication and division, and solve multi-step word problems that involve several operations.
-This is year two of a stand-alone math program offered at two levels over two years.
-Mrs. Love will incorporate games, practice, puzzles, mental math, and regular concept review to gain mastery of math skills.
+We will review multi-digit multiplication and division and solve multi-step word problems that involve several operations.
+We will incorporate games, practice, puzzles, mental math, and regular concept review to gain mastery of math skills.
 We will combine fun, challenging, and hands-on classroom activities with workbook based homework to prepare fifth through eighth grade students for algebra, to use math in real life, and to succeed in high school math courses.
-Students who complete this class in 5th, 6th, or 7th grade should be ready for Saxon Math 7/6.
+Students who complete this class in 5th, 6th, or 7th grade should be ready for Middle School Math Success.
 This course is an excellent choice for students who need more practice with multi-digit multiplication and division, or who have gaps in their basic math skills.
-Everything your student needs for the class will be provided by the tutor.

 Prerequisite: FUNctional Middle School Math - Level 1 is NOT required, but students should have mastered basic multiplication and division facts